Westbury railway station

-Westbury railway station serves the town of Westbury in Wiltshire, England.
+Westbury railway station serves the market town of Westbury, in Wiltshire, England.
 The station is managed by Great Western Railway.

 The station is a major junction, serving the Reading to Taunton line with services to and from Penzance and London Paddington; the Wessex Main Line with services to and from Cardiff and Portsmouth, also Swindon; the Heart of Wessex Line with local services from Bristol Temple Meads to Weymouth; and services to London Waterloo.